 Mesh Peering Close frame details

 The Mesh Peering Close frame is used to close a mesh peering using the procedures defined in 14.3.8 (Mesh peering close) and in 14.5.5 (Mesh peering Management frames for AMPE).
+It is also used for HCCA TXOP negotiation between APs (see 11.26.3 (HCCA TXOP negotiation)).
 The format of the Mesh Peering Close frame Action field is shown in Table 9-512 (Mesh Peering Close frame Action field format).